- Protective Order Hearings

 If you were served with a petition for a protective order against domestic violence, dating violence, repeat violence or stalking, then contact an experienced attorney.
 The attorneys at the Sammis Law Firm focus on representing respondents during these hearings.

 Whether your case will be heard in Plant City, or Tampa for Hillsborough County, St. Petersburg in Pinellas County, New Port Richey or Dade City in Pasco County, or Bartow in Polk County, Florida contact an experienced domestic violence protective / restraining order attorney to discuss your case today Call 813-250-0500 to discuss the facts of your case today.
-We are experienced in representing clients charged with violent crimes.
+We are experienced in representing clients charged with violent crimes and domestic violence.